SeekStorm/seekstorm-instantsearch-adapter/instant-search-demo/README.md

 * Backup search parameters in the URL

-We've extracted 20 000+ products from the [Best Buy Developer API](https://developer.bestbuy.com).
+20 000+ products were extracted from the [Best Buy Developer API](https://developer.bestbuy.com).
 You can find the associated documentation [here](https://developer.bestbuy.com/documentation/products-api).

 ## Tutorial